-Service charges and fees from bank, credit, travel, entertainment, and other cards are allocated to New York State if the card is serviced within New York State.
+Allocate service charges and fees from bank, credit, travel, entertainment, and other cards to New York State, if the card is serviced within New York State.
 A card is serviced at the place where the records pertaining to such account are kept and managed.